Connective C*-algebras: Connective -algebras

 \subsection{Definitions and background}

 For a $C^*$-algebra $A$, the \emph{cone over} $A$ is defined as $CA = C_0[0,1) \otimes A$ the \emph{suspension of} $A$ as $SA= C_0(0,1) \otimes A$.

 The first of the following two notions was introduced in \cite[Def.\ 2.6 (i)]{Dad-Pennig-homotopy-symm}, under a different terminology which we have abandoned.
 We use the abbreviation \emph{cpc map} for a completely positive and contractive map. \begin{definition} Let $A$ be a $C^*$-algebra.\\ (a) $A$ is \emph{connective} if there is a $*$-monomorphism which is liftable to a cpc map $\varphi\colon A\to\prod_n CL(\mathcal{H})$.\\ (b) $A$ is \emph{almost connective}, if there is a (not necessarily liftable) $*$-mono\-mor\-phism $\Phi\colon A\to\prod_n CL(\mathcal{H})/\bigoplus_n CL(\mathcal{H})$. \end{definition} For a discrete group $G$, we define $I(G)$ to be the augmentation ideal, i.e.\ the kernel of the trivial representation $C^*(G) \to \C$.
 We will sometimes say that a discrete amenable group $G$ is connective if the $C^*$-algebra $I(G)$ is connective.
 Note that (almost) connective $C^*$-algebras do not have nonzero projections.
+Thus any connective $C^*$-algebra is nonunital.
+Our definition allows that the zero $C^*$-algebra $\{0\}$ is connective.

 Let $A$ and $B$ be $C^*$-algebras.
 An \emph{asymptotic morphism} is a family of maps $\{\varphi_t \colon A \to B\}_{t \in [0,\infty)}$ such that \begin{enumerate}[a)] \item for each $a \in A$ the map $t \mapsto \varphi_t(a)$ is norm-continuous and bounded, \item for all $a,b \in A$ and $\lambda \in \C$, we have